shahin-zakizadeh/Solidity-Security-Audition-Tutorial/README.md

 Let's embark on the journey of building secure decentralized applications and safeguarding the future of blockchain technology.
 ---

 For security auditors, the most critical vulnerabilities to know and address first are those that frequently result in real-world exploits.
-Here’s a reordered list of smart contract vulnerabilities based on the most common and important issues that security auditors should be familiar with:
+This is reordered list of smart contract vulnerabilities based on the most common and important issues that security auditors should be familiar with:

 ## **Contents** (Prioritized for Security Auditors)